joshhayles/joshhayles/README.md

   - I learned Entrepreneurship skills that taught me all aspects of business:
        - Customer Service
-       - Client-Centric Approach
+       - Customer-Centric Approach
-       - Community Involvement (Home ownership affordability, helping people lower property taxes, etc.)
+       - Community Involvement (Home ownership affordability, helping homeowners lower property taxes)
-       - Customer Interaction with hands-on communication methods, as well as automating systems for efficiency and accuracy
+       - Customer Interaction with hands-on communication methods, and automating systems for efficiency and accuracy
        - Developing Business Plans Customized to my Client’s needs
-       - Strong Written and Verbal Communication Skills
+       - Strong Written and Verbal Communication Skills (Real estate newsletters, Blogs, Neighborhood Analysis, etc)
        - Product and Technology Research that benefited my clients and business needs
        - Teamwork collaboration with a variety of parties involved in each transaction that required custom communication methods
-       - Educating clients and the public about the market, technology, trends
+       - Educating clients and the public about the market, technology, and trends
        - Creating memorable and pleasant experiences for my clients in a variety of ways

 ## My Software Engineer Background with Flatiron
 - At Flatiron, I learned a variety of technology and put in 50 to 60 hours of work per week into their program for roughly 4 months

 - The overall technology was focused on full stack development.
 I learned Javascript (in its raw form first), then React for the framework.
-For the backend we learned Ruby and Rails.
-However, I have focused on primarily a JavaScript approach for frontend and backend.
+For the backend we learned Ruby / Rails.
+- Since then, I have focused on improving my Backend Development skills using: Python, Automation Techniques, Kubernetes, Containers, Serverless Operations, APIs, solving DSAs (Data Structures and Algorithms), System Design, and more.

 ## Why I love Software Engineering
 - I’m a tech-enthusiast, especially when it comes to Real Estate technology